MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 > [!IMPORTANT]
 > The environment selected must be Dynamics 365 apps&ndash;enabled (for example, you can't use the default environment).
 If it isn't compatible, the installation will fail.
 Choose another environment that's compatible, or create a new environment with Dynamics 365 apps enabled.

-## Updating the model-drive app to the latest version
+## Updating the model-driven app to the latest version

 As new versions of the Dynamics 365 Remote Assist model-driven app are released, you will need to update the app by following the steps below to ensure that the latest features are available: